pushme-pullyou/tootoo-2025/tootoo/README.md

 * 2025-05-25 ~ omitting the date from the file name in the menu, and adding the date to the file title
 * 2025-05-20 ~ Add a button to open files by going directly to repo and not using Pages ~ do pages without Pages!?!
 * 2023-10-14 ~ Find text in files
-* 2023-10-14 ~ Cursor keys to load next file in menu
 * 2023-10-13 ~ Check if follows Win11 light and dark mode